-Google Meet, which is available to all users of Google Workspace and consumer Gmail users, is an easy to use online meeting application.
-As do all meeting apps, Meet supports camera, audio and screen sharing.
+Google Meet, available to Google Workspace and consumer Gmail users, is an easy-to-use browser-based meeting application.
+As do all online meeting apps, Meet supports camera, audio, and screen sharing.

-As far as audio hardware goes, there are a number of options.
-Some work better than others, depending on the environment the meeting host or attendee is in.
+As far as audio hardware goes, there are several options.
+Of course, some work better than others, depending on the environment the meeting host or attendee is in.

 1. Computer microphone and speakers

 Using your computer’s built-in audio function is viable if you are in an office with a closed door.